Dunks1980/Cookiemunch/README.md

 ```
 <br />

-From liine 15 of src/scss/cookiemunch_custom.scss, these are the main colour controls.
+From line 15 of src/scss/cookiemunch_custom.scss, these are the main colour controls.
 Making a change to just $main-body-bg and $main-body-text can drastically change its appearance.
 ```scss
 // override theme:
 $main-body-bg: #1b1d35;